casbin/SeasonOfDocs2022/README.md

 ## Get started

-1. Choose an idea from our list: https://github.com/casbin/SeasonOfDocs2020
+1. Choose an idea from our list: https://github.com/casbin/SeasonOfDocs2021
 2. Send your resume/CV in PDF to: admin@casbin.org
 3. Do a self-introduction in: https://gitter.im/casbin/gsod
 4. Get familiar with the existing code, try to solve opened issues for your chosen idea's repo before & after application deadline.
 5. If you have questions, you can ask the mentor of the idea via GitHub or Gitter.
-6. Submit your proposal in [GSoC official site](https://developers.google.com/season-of-docs).
-The deadline is July 9th, 2020.
+6. Submit your proposal in [GSoD official site](https://developers.google.com/season-of-docs).
+The deadline is May 17th, 2021.

 ## Ideas